What is anorexia nervosa?

 7676a3aa2191ba84f4513cfc856b57dbd10dbd01

-Signs and Symptoms of Anorexia
+Signs and symptoms of anorexia nervosa

 Anorexia can present in both physical and emotional ways.
 Common signs include: